sun-umn/NCVX_Documentation/docs/_sources/settings/standard_parameters.rst.txt

 ----------------
 Non-negative integer.
 Default value: 0

-By default, PyGRANSO uses full-memory BFGS updating.
+By default, NCVX uses full-memory BFGS updating.
 For nonsmooth problems, full-memory BFGS is generally recommended.
 However, if this is not feasible, one may optionally enable limited-memory BFGS updating by setting opts.limited_mem_size to a positive integer